droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 * Long ago, the "hissing water" was much smaller, and the "drowned earth" near here dry and beautiful.
 * Then, as now, an old circle of stones stood on the far bank of the "hissing water" by the village, marked with the sigil of the spider.
 Though Nim didn't see it itself, someone once told it that "the Dark Master" had claimed the stones from their old master.
 If asked how, Nim shares that the "Dark Master" claimed the stones with the aid of "the wood-people, and their horns and claws."
 (Nim is referring to the Forest Folk who helped Strahd first desecrate the Swamp Fane.
 Although Nim doesn't remember it, Nim—then a villager of Berez called Nimira—learned the story from its grandmother, who spied upon the druids' first meeting with Strahd at the Fane.)
 *  On "the day the earth drowned," the circle of stones shook, and a great wave burst from the mountains across the river.
 "Nim ran away," Nim hisses.
 "Dark things in the water.
 Didn't dare stay."
 She adds, weeping, "But so *hungry*."
-(A player with a passive Wisdom (Insight) score of 8 or more then notices that Nim's tears are false, and that Nim is eyeing the players' flesh through its fingers with conniving, hopeful interest.)
+(A player who succeeds on a DC 17 Perception check then notices that Nim's tears are false, and that Nim is eyeing the players' flesh through its fingers with conniving, hopeful interest.)
 * Recently, the "Dark Master" has begun to visit the circle of stones once again—and each time he does, the circle trembles, though more quietly than it did long ago.
 The "swamp woman"—Baba Lysaga—has begun visiting it as well, and Nim has observed strange lights and sounds each time she does.
 (Nim doesn't know what Baba Lysaga is doing there.)

 If the **roc** appeared during the fight, Nim can identify it as "the Great Raven," which dwells atop the "cold mountain."
 Nim isn't sure why it might have attacked.